Research Components

 “Will a Cascadia earthquake cause damage where I live?”

-My dissertation research evaluates the use of lake sediments as paleoseismic recorders of ground motion from a Cascadia earthquake.
+My recent research evaluates the use of lake sediments as paleoseismic recorders of ground motion from a Cascadia earthquake.
 I hope my work will eventually lead to a better understanding of shaking intensity and duration throughout the Pacific Northwest, especially for inland locations where most people live.
-My dissertation has three components:
+My recently published works have three components:

-1) Observations of similarities in timing and frequency of event deposits from lake sediments and the marine record of Cascadia earthquakes (Morey et al., 2013 and 2011 conference poster).
+1) Observations of similarities in timing and frequency of event deposits from lake sediments and the marine record of Cascadia earthquakes (Morey et al., 2013 (published paper) and 2011 (conference poster)).

 The timing and frequency of disturbances recorded in the sedimentary records from southern Oregon and northern California lakes suggest a link to Cascadia earthquakes.

 Morey et al., 2013, describe disturbance event sequences from southern Cascadia lakes, and compare event timing and frequency to the marine record of Cascadia earthquakes.
 The locations of the sedimentary sequences used in this study are shown in Figure 1 (shown to the right).
-Three of the lakes, Bolan, Sanger and Upper Squaw Lakes, are located in the Klamath Mountains near the California/Oregon border.
+Three of the lakes, Bolan, Sanger and Acorn Woman Lakes (previously called Squaw Lakes), are located in the Klamath Mountains near the California/Oregon border.

 Conclusions